 Li-Fi uses common household LED (light emitting diodes) light bulbs to enable data transfer, boasting speeds of up to 224 gigabits per second.

 The term Li-Fi was coined by University of Edinburgh Professor Harald Haas during a TED Talk in 2011.
 Haas envisioned light bulbs that could act as wireless routers.

 Subsequently, in 2012 after four years of research, Haas set up company pureLiFi with the aim 'to be the world leader in Visible Light Communications technology'.

-(See also: Eight brilliant uses of Li-Fi)
+Read next: Eight brilliant uses of Li-Fi

 Li-Fi and Wi-Fi are quite similar as both transmit data electromagnetically.
-However, Wi-Fi uses radio waves while Li-Fi runs on visible light.
+However, Wi-Fi uses radio waves, while Li-Fi runs on visible light.

 As we now know, Li-Fi is a Visible Light Communications (VLC) system.
 This means that it accommodates a photo-detector to receive light signals and a signal processing element to convert the data into 'stream-able' content.

-An LED lightbulb is a semi-conductor light source meaning that the constant current of electricity supplied to an LED lightbulb can be dipped and dimmed, up and down at extremely high speeds, without being visible to the human eye.
+An LED light bulb is a semiconductor light source meaning that the constant current of electricity supplied to an LED light bulb can be dipped and dimmed, up and down at extremely high speeds, without being visible to the human eye.

 For example, data is fed into an LED light bulb (with signal processing technology), it then sends data (embedded in its beam) at rapid speeds to the photo-detector (photodiode).